Reactionary: 20th century

 Reactionary is also used to denote supporters of authoritarian anti-communist régimes such as Vichy France, Spain under Franco, and Portugal under Salazar.
 One example occurred after Boris Pasternak was awarded the Nobel Prize for Literature.
 On 26 October 1958, the day following the Nobel Committee's announcement, Moscow's Literary Gazette ran a polemical article by David Zaslavski entitled, Reactionary Propaganda Uproar over a Literary Weed.

 The Italian Fascists desired a new social order based on the ancient feudal principle of delegation (though without serfdom) in their enthusiasm for the corporate state.
 Benito Mussolini said that "fascism is reaction" and that "fascism, which did not fear to call itself reactionary... has not today any impediment against declaring itself illiberal and anti-liberal."
 Giovanni Gentile and Mussolini also attacked certain reactionary policies, particularly monarchism, and veiled some aspects of Italian conservative Catholicism.
-They wrote, "History doesn't travel backwards.
-The fascist doctrine has not taken Joseph de Maistre as its prophet.
+In "Doctrine of Fascism", an essay written by Giovanni Gentile, but credited to Benito Mussolini, they wrote, "History doesn't travel backwards.
+The fascist doctrine has not taken De Maistre as its prophet.
 Monarchical absolutism is of the past, and so is ecclesiolatry."
-They further elaborated in their political doctrine that fascism "is not reactionary [in the old way] but revolutionary."
+They further elaborated in their political doctrine that the Fascist state is "unique and original creation", and that it is "not reactionary but revolutionary".

-Conversely, they explained that fascism was of the right, not the left.
-Fascism was certainly not simply a return to tradition, as it carried the centralized state beyond even what had been seen in absolute monarchies.
-Fascist one-party states were as centralized as most communist states, and fascism's intense nationalism was not found in the period prior to the French Revolution.